Skall letter No. 25

-Helene Blanche, textiles and colours ageing with beauty
+Helene Blanche - textiles and colours aging with beauty

 “From an early age, around 5 years old, I found peace of mind when drawing and painting, and from the age of 10 I became almost obsessed by knitting.
 I knitted long and continuous rows of knitwear.
 It was not intended to be anything specific.
 It just gave me so much peace of mind, doing the handwork.

 During the years at the gymnasium, I attended a night course at Tilskæringsakademiet in Bredgade.
 I wanted to be able to make beautiful dresses, like the ones I saw in the French Vogue.
 I was so excited about the craft that I wanted to try other lines, so after my graduation I went to Holbæk Kunsthøjskole where I took classes in sculpture and textile design.
 That year turned out to be very important to me as I became aware of my creative skills, and how to develop a craft.
 A new door opened.
 At this time, I also felt a longing to go abroad and I decided to move to London where I was accepted at the textile line at The Central Saint Martins, from where I graduated as textile designer, specialized in knitwear.
 It was a complete wild and wonderful time.

 I was still obsessed with knitting, now on machines where I was able to develop the most fantastic creation.
 Besides school, I did some work for designers, for 5 punds per hour.
 I did everything, from stitching 10.000 pcs of felt on a showpiece for Alexander McQueen, to make the most delicate handmade laces for Sophia Kokosalaki’s first collection.
 I was deeply obsessed by the handicraft and has been ever since.”